cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 Apart from the targets, the following folders and files must be provided:

-- `example-values/`: Divided into 2 folders:
+- `example-values/`: Contains examples of possible config values.
+Separated into 2 folders:
-  * `example-values/minimal/`: examples of minimal values.yaml that pass a
-    schema check.
-One can always be sure to have a working deployment with one of them.
-E.g: `diego-sa-config.yaml`, `eirini-sa-config.yaml`.
+  * `example-values/overlapped/`: examples which cannot be used at the same time.
+E.g: `diego.yaml`, `eirini.yaml`.
-  * `example-values/subset/`: examples of subsets of values.yaml, which alone
-    don't pass a schema check.
-E.g: `private-registry.yaml`, `tests-config.yaml`, `ha.yaml`, `ingress.yaml`.
+  * `example-values/subset/`: examples of subsets of configuration, which can be used together.
+E.g: `private-registry.yaml`, `testsuites-config.yaml`, `ha.yaml`,
+    `ingress.yaml`.

 - `imagelist.txt`: Lists all needed container images, fully qualified with repository, org, name and tag.
 Useful for airgap and private registry